-10.4 Site use and food availability (Victoria)
+12.4 Site use and food availability (Victoria)

-Habitat and food availability has been identified as being limited during mid-winter and could possibly be a main factor limiting population size (Lyon et al., 1986).
-In 1978, ICI (Australia) Pty Ltd funded research into the site use of OBPs at Point Wilson due to their proposal to construct a petrochemical complex on the industrial zoned land they owned (Stephenson, 1991).
+Habitat and food availability have previously been identified as being limited during mid-winter, possibly constituting a major factor limiting historical population size (Loyn et al., 1986).
+However, this is no longer considered a limiting factor (White et al., 2016).
+Nevertheless, there are concerns that juvenile birds may have difficulty in locating areas supporting suitable habitat (OBPRT, unpubl. data).
+In 1978, ICI (Australia) Pty Ltd funded research into the site use of OBPs at Point Wilson, due to their proposal to construct a petrochemical complex on the industrial-zoned land they owned (Stephenson, 1991).
 In 1992, the Endangered Species Program of the Australian Nature Conservation Agency funded further work into habitat requirements of OBPs in Victorian saltmarsh (McMahon et al., 1994).
-These research projects revealed that OBPs use both wet and dry saltmarshes and adjacent areas of exotic habitat during winter with their diet comprising a diverse range of saltmarsh plants.
-OBPs were detected as having a discernible preference for saltmarshes located elsewhere in coastal Victoria (Yugovic, 1984; Loyn et al., 1986).
-This may be due to the central Victorian saltmarshes being the only suitable OBP habitat supplying a stable temporal sequence of food, including mid-winter seed from native food plants, compared to eastern and western saltmarshes which generally lack the distinctive upper saltmarsh vegetation (McMahon et al., 1994).
+These research projects revealed that OBPs use both wet and dry saltmarshes and adjacent areas of exotic habitat during winter, with their diet comprising a diverse range of saltmarsh plants.
+OBPs were found to have a discernible preference for saltmarsh located in western Port Phillip Bay over more extensive saltmarsh elsewhere in coastal Victoria (Yugovic, 1984; Loyn et al., 1986).
+This may be due to the central Victorian saltmarsh being the only suitable OBP habitat supplying a stable temporal sequence of food, including mid-winter seed from native food plants, compared with eastern and western saltmarshes, which generally lack a distinctive upper saltmarsh vegetation (McMahon et al., 1994).